-- Attend part time in the evening (with the flexibility of three entry points: spring, summer and fall)
+- Attend part time (with the flexibility of three entry points: spring, summer and fall)

-- A campus-based program taught by faculty with extensive experience in the field
+- An online-based program taught by faculty with extensive experience in the field

 - AACSB International accreditation, a highly esteemed designation shared by few IMC programs